Search

 In general, choosing to work in retirement before full retirement age may cause a temporary reduction in benefits, but you eventually will see a larger benefit when you "re-retire."

-For income earned before full retirement age but after those first 12 months of retirement, you'll have $1 deducted from your benefits for every $2 of earnings above $19,560.
-Earning less than $19,560 wouldn't affect your benefits.
+For income earned before full retirement age but after those first 12 months of retirement, you'll have $1 deducted from your benefits for every $2 of earnings above $22,320 in 2024.
+Earning less than $22,320 wouldn't affect your benefits.
+One caveat: In the year you turn your full retirement age, the earnings limit increases to $59,520.
+For every $3 above this limit, your benefits are reduced by $1.

 If it ends up that going back to work would put you out of your financial comfort zone right now, remember that you can use your time in other ways, like volunteering.
 It's all about looking at your options.